w3c/Guide/bp.md

 - It's useful to identify *what* criteria are prerequisites for a Recommendation Track effort, but not to prescribe *how* those criteria are to be met.
 So incubation in a CG is just one way to meet the criteria, not the only way.

-Arguments against mandating using W3C Community Groups to incubate proposals until they met empirical criteria included:
+Arguments against focused on mandating using W3C Community Groups to incubate proposals until they met empirical criteria included:
 - Incubation isn't a silver bullet to be applied to every situation
-- If a CG incubates a spec that gets implemented in the browsers, it's hard to motivate them to take it to a WG for broad review
+- If a CG incubates a spec that gets implemented in the browsers, it's hard to motivate proponents to take it to a WG for broad review
-- If the CG did not work by consensus, the de facto standard might be imposed by a single strong editor or cabal of the top browsers
+- Requiring external incubation in a venue that doesn't require broad consensus could lead to key technical decisions being made in forums dominated by a few, with "level playing field" discussion beginning only when implementation momentum makes change difficult.
 - There may be gaps in the patent commitment if all spec contributors to the incubation don't join the WG

-The readiness criteria below outline the W3C community's sense of the best practices for striking an appropriate balance among these perspectives.
+The readiness criteria below outline best practices for finding an appropriate balance among these perspectives.
-They encourage all involved in advancing work to the Recommendation track to have more evidence available for the decision and to think carefully about how to interpret it.
-It does not propose an algorithmic process that uses only hard data without a role for human judgment.
+They encourage all involved in advancing work to the Recommendation track to gather more evidence to drive the decision and to think carefully about how to interpret it.
+They do not mandate any one mode of gathering that evidence or an algorithm to assess it.

 ##Readiness Criteria